sigstore/docs/content/en/index.md

 * Sign Git commits with [Gitsign](/gitsign/overview/) - [Quick start](/gitsign/overview/#quick-start)
 * Use the [policy controller](/policy-controller/overview/) to enforce Kubernetes policies

 Once installed, Cosign can also be used to verify.
-If you need to verify a signed artifact, install Cosign and follow the instructions at [verify](/cosign/verify/).
+If you need to verify a signed artifact, install Cosign and follow the  [verify instructions](/cosign/verify/).

 ## How Sigstore works